 Nancy Klein continued her story on her Facebook post – and even provided pictures of Moses and his reaction to being back in the Stanislaus Animal Services Agency.
 He knew something was wrong.
 And he knew that his family was leaving him.
 There was something about the way he hung his head and seemed to have such sad eyes, that proved he knew what was happening.
 He’d been here before.
 The pictures would melt even the hardest of hearts.

 Moses the Heartbreaker

 “I took out my phone and, well, you can see for yourself,” Klein wrote on her Facebook post.
-Nowadays, there is no doubt that the ease publishing and telling a story that can reach thousands around the world helps allot in creating a better world, for us humans and for man’s best friend.
+Nowadays, there is no doubt that the ease of publishing and telling a story that can reach thousands around the world helps a lot in creating a better world, for us humans and for man’s best friend.
 Nancy putting Moses’ story on Facebook was about to change both of their worlds, just through the power of social media.

 How Did He Feel?

 Dogs’ emotional abilities have not gone unnoticed.
 Research has found that they know and understand abandonment and what it entails.
 If it happens to them, they are aware of it.
 Which could explain why Moses was making his feelings quite clear at the shelter that day.
 Dr. Stanley Coren is a dog expert and has dedicated his career to this concept; discovering whether dogs understand emotions such as abandonment.
 His discoveries explain what Moses was feeling that day at the shelter.

 He reported to Psychology Today that the emotional level of a dog is equal to the emotional level of a two-and-a-half-year-old.
 They can’t comprehend developed emotions such as pride and guilt, but they understand the basics.
 This means that they can understand when things are going well – and when things aren’t going so well.
 Moses could genuinely feel the emotions of being abandoned; he wanted to prove to his family that he loved them and wanted to stay.